nopparujrit/farm_automation/README.md

 # farm_automation this project use for eduacation only
-In this project, I learned debugging skills and the importance of a step-by-step approach
+This program is about farming automation in the game with wheat full-automation(collect,plant,seeling, etc)/ In this project, I learned debugging skills and the importance of a step-by-step approach

 # Program Limitation Considerations: